kieran-lockyer/terminal-app-project/README.md

 - Google Slides

 ### Bugs
-- No known bugs at this time.
-If you find any, please let us know
+- If you enter a non-numeric for selecting seasons or episodes the app will crash.

 #### Fixed bugs:
 - -- FIXED!!! -- Crashes when user input for selecting shows, seasons or episodes is higher than the number of shows, seasons or episodes that have been added